I'm getting errors when I mount my Amazon Elastic File System (Amazon EFS) volumes on my AWS Fargate tasks.

 - The Amazon EFS file system isn't configured correctly.

-- The Amazon Elastic Container Service (Amazon ECS) task IAM role doesn't have the required permissions.
+- The AWS Identity and Access Management (IAM) role for the Amazon Elastic Container Service (Amazon ECS) task doesn't have the required permissions.

 - There are issues related to network and Amazon Virtual Private Cloud (Amazon VPC) configurations.

-You might get one of the following errors when you try to mount your EFS volume on your Fargate task.
+When you try to mount your EFS volume on your Fargate task, you might get one of the following errors:

-You get the preceding error when your Fargate task can't connect to the EFS filesystem because of connection timing.
-To resolve this error, try the following troubleshooting steps:
+You get these errors when your Fargate task can't connect to the EFS filesystem because of connection timing.
+To resolve this error, complete the following troubleshooting steps:

 You can view the security group and the security group's inbound rules for the mount targets.

 Be sure that the inbound rule for the security group allows traffic from the Fargate task security group on port 2049.
 Confirm that network traffic is allowed at the subnet level.
-To confirm, verify that the network access control list allows traffic between the file system and task.
+To do this, verify that the network access control list allows traffic between the file system and task.
 If the traffic isn't allowed, then modify the rules accordingly.
-For more information, see Security in the VPC with public and private subnets (NAT) documentation.
+For more information, see Security in Amazon Virtual Private Cloud.

-You get the preceding error due to one of the following reasons:
+You get this error due to one of the following reasons:

 - You mounted the EFS file system immediately after creating the file system.